Abdulhakeem010/Blog-preview-card/README-template.md

 ### Continued development

-I need to double down on how to structure my HTMl file and also how to use the flexbox and grid in css.
+-I need to double down on how to structure my HTMl file -Also i need to use the flexbox and grid in css.
+-And then the shadow effect

 ### Useful resources